508: Operation Double 007

 Martinis are a type of alcoholic cocktail made with gin or vodka and vermouth and usually garnished with olives or lemon rind.
 They were first served in the late 1800s.
 “Shaken, not stirred” is an iconic line from the James Bond books and movies.
 In the Fleming novels, the line appeared first in Diamonds Are Forever.
 It was first spoken in the original Bond film, Dr. No, although it was said not by Bond but by the title villain; the superspy himself did not say the line until the third film, Goldfinger.

-A reference to a scene in the 1973 Woody Allen film Sleeper, in which Allen joins a group of rebels attempting to steal a dictator’s nose, the only part of him to survive a bomb attack, which the government is using in an effort to clone him.
+An imitation of comedian/actor Woody Allen, from a scene in his 1973 film Sleeper, in which Allen joins a group of rebels attempting to steal a dictator’s nose, the only part of him to survive a bomb attack, which the government is using in an effort to clone him.

 Police Squad!
 In color.